YMech224/Active-Noise-Canceled-Fan/README.md

     - Wired Teensy, speaker + amp, microphone, and fan together.
 Consolidated grounds and ensured that microphone can record audio that can be played out of the speaker.
 Also ensured that fan can be properly controlled via PWM.
 ## Status/Next Steps
 - Bench testing is now complete.
 All components - speaker, mic, Teensy, and fan connect to each other and are functonal on the breadboard and mechanically fit into the shroud and base.
-- Next steps will be rewiring everything into the 3D printed housing, taking decibel measurements, refining the algorithm (implement active FxLMS, possibly replace FFT with Goertzel), and creating a PCB to replace the breadboard.
+- Next steps will be rewiring everything into the 3D printed housing, taking decibel measurements, implementing the algorithm (possibly replace FFT with Goertzel), and creating a PCB to replace the breadboard.

 ---